-The Externship Program has a database of over 500 employers in the Washington metropolitan area who have hosted externs in the past, or have specifically requested students to apply in the future.
+The Externship Program has a database of over 1,000 field placements in the Washington metropolitan area who have hosted externs in the past, or have specifically requested students to apply in the future.
 The law school's location in Washington, D.C., and its proximity to governmental and non-governmental organizations provides students with an exceptional opportunity for experiential learning.

 The National Program

 If you would like to extern in the state in which you currently reside, or another state outside of D.C., Maryland and Virginia, then our U.S. National (Long-Distance) Program is for you.
 Students participate in an intensive 3-day seminar in May, which prepares them for the fieldwork experience.
 The students then disperse to their externship sites where they normally work full-time for 8-10 weeks.
 Students will gather at WCL again for 3-4 days in August for an intensive debriefing of the summer experience.
 Attendance at all 6 seminar meetings is mandatory to participate in this program.